krishnaviswa/adb-kk/Readme.md

 Exceptions/Challenges:

-a.
-CFN is not so friendly in terms of redeploying existing objects/resources.
+1. CFN is not so friendly in terms of redeploying existing objects/resources.
 Need to explore how to retain existing resource.
 I used terraform in the past which was better.
-b.
-EMR scaling is not enabled in CFN stack, from console it was set.
+2. EMR scaling is not enabled in CFN stack, from console it was set.
-c.
-Bucket lifecycle policies are not set in CFN stack, from console it was set.
+3. Bucket lifecycle policies are not set in CFN stack, from console it was set.
-d.
-Though i have the Stack with airflow and EMR, MWAA ui is not connecting even after vpc peering/SG open for public.
+4. Though i have the Stack with airflow and EMR, MWAA ui is not connecting even after vpc peering/SG open for public.
 Need to explore.

 Overall, I managed to setup ETL pipeline and completed this assessment in mid of my current project schedule.